ThomasAitken/Scrapy-Testmaster/README.md

 Equivalent to global setting.

 **REQUESTS_TO_ADD**
-This is for storing complex requests in Python dict format that will be executed the next time you run any command of `testmaster update` with args indicating the relevant callback, and using either of the options `--dynamic` or `--new` (`--new` means only these requests are downloaded, rather than re-downloading all the existing testcases).
+This is for storing complex requests in Python dict format that will be executed the next time you run any command of `testmaster update` with args indicating the relevant callback, and using either of the options `--dynamic` or `--new` (see [`testmaster update`](#testmaster-update)).
 It allows you to use all the standard request args as keys plus the "_class" key for specifying a FormRequest or a SplashRequest.
 The motivation behind it is the difficulty/impossibility involved in trying to do the same thing for special/complex requests using `testmaster parse` on the command-line.
 Obviously, you can also specify simple requests here if you like.
 Example of request format with special requests:
 ```
 [